Understanding your benefit entitlement

 Reverse of benefit entitlement letter

-Your benefit entitlement letter contains useful information on its reverse side, as illustrated in the image below.
-The texts featured on it can be found in full in the expandable boxes below the image:
+On the back of your benefit entitlement letter there is some useful information.
+A section of this is shown in the image below.
+The text featured on it can be found in full in the expandable boxes below the image:

 Useful information about your housing benefit